Why It Works

 Next I went for a different approach, looking to Korea for some clues.
 I had already spent a good deal of time perfecting a recipe for Korean fried chicken, and that recipe tackles a similar problem: how to get battered, deep fried chicken wings to stay crisp when coated in sauce.

 The solution there?
-Use a thin slurry of cornstarch that's been cut with vodka, an idea that I first saw in British chef Heston Blumenthal's Perfection series.
+Use a thin slurry of cornstarch that's been cut with vodka, an idea that I first saw in British chef Heston Blumenthal's Perfection series at Amazon.
 The vodka can help fried foods get crisp in two important ways.

 First, alcohol is more volatile than water (and soy sauce, wine, and eggs are basically water).
 That is to say, it evaporates more readily, and since frying is essentially a process of evaporation, batters made with alcohol tend to come out crisper.